How to Secure a Domain Name

 Keep Your Domain Locked

 If you want to transfer your domain name to another registrar, you need to go to your control panel settings and unlock it.
-If you’re not in the transferring process, there’s no reason to have your domain name unlocked and make it vulnerable to potential attacks.
+If you’re not in the transferring process, there’s no reason to have your domain name unlocked and vulnerable to potential attacks.

 Change Passwords

-As always, security breaches can be as easy as learning someone’s password.
-Make sure to use strong passwords and switch them around ever so often.
+Make sure to use strong passwords and change them ever so often.
 Two-factor authentication might be an additional step that’s boring to do every time, but it’s a powerful tool that lets systems ensure you’re the one making changes to your website.

 Add Backup Payment Details

-Try to add more than one payment method to your account settings on the registrar’s or hosting provider’s platform.
 When it’s time to renew your subscription, your primary payment method may fail to pay up, and your registration can expire without you knowing.
 Having a secondary method available minimizes the risk of losing your name.

 Domain Name Security: Potential Risks

-If you fail to react on time and don’t take precautionary measures, you’re leaving your website and domain name exposed to multiple risks.
+If you fail to react on time and take precautionary measures, you’re leaving your website and domain name exposed to multiple risks.
 The most common threats to an unsecured domain name include:

 • Transferring domains to an untrustworthy registrar,